Keerampara: Education

 St.Joseph's high school, Velielchal.

 How to reach Keerampara

 Nedumbassery airport is just 40 km from Keerampara and the nearest railway station is Aluva which is 35 km from Keerampara.
 The holy Trikkariyur temple is only 6 km from Keerampara.
 The holy Mar Thoma Cheria pally is 6 km from this place.

-Keerampara Panchayat contributes mainly to the parish of St.Stephen's Beth Aniyo Valiapalli, Chelad.
+Keerampara Panchayat contributes mainly to the parish of St.Stephen's Bes-Ania Valiapalli, Chelad.